darylperalta/ee298-proj/README.md

 I first tested experimented with different models.
 Tweaked the hyperparameters.
 The best scores I was able to get are summarized in the table below.
 The kaggle challenge uses multiclass loss or categorical cross entropy loss as its scoring metric.

-I used 135 epochs and used the best checkpoint based on training loss for prediction.
+The architecture were trained for 135 epochs.
+The best model based on the training loss was used for prediction.

 <p align="center"><img src="img/model_results.png" width="50%" /><br><br></p>